lucidlayer/traceform/traceform/vscode-extension/README.md

 ---

 ## Quickstart

 1. Install the Traceform VS Code Extension from the Marketplace.
-2. Install the Babel plugin and browser extension (using the CLI tool is recommended: `npx @lucidlayer/traceform-onboard check`).
+2. Install the Babel plugin and browser extension (using the CLI Onboarding tool is recommended: `npx @lucidlayer/traceform-onboard check`).
 3. Open your React project in VS Code.
 4. Start your development server and open your app in the browser.
 5. Select a component in VS Code and trigger "Traceform: Find in UI" (right-click or Command Palette).